 Where selected, the Life Insurance Benefit Amount is payable in the event of death or a Terminal Illness.
 This section contains some information about Life Insurance.
 Full details of Life Insurance can be found in Section 2.1.
 You must also refer to Section 1.1.4 for a summary of other applicable benefits and options applicable to Life Insurance.

-When we won't pay Death or Terminal Illness resulting from: an intentional self-inflicted act is excluded for the first 13 months (refer to Section 2.1.2 for details). a special condition.
-If applicable, the special condition will be shown in the Policy Schedule. a special condition.
-If applicable, the special condition will be shown in the Policy Schedule.
-Premium type/Entry age • Stepped premiums: 16 - 75 (age next birthday) • Level premiums: 16 - 60 (age next birthday) Where level premiums to age 65 or age 70 is selected, the premiums will change to stepped premiums on the Policy anniversary prior to age 65 or age 70 respectively Maximum Benefit Amount Any financially justifiable amount Plan end date Policy anniversary before your 100th birthday Policy anniversary before your 75th birthday when structured through TAL Super or a retail superannuation fund Ownership • Individual Superannuation (TAL Super, eligible retail superannuation fund, SMSF) TrustCompany/business Joint ownership - contrownership Plan structure Standalone Life Insurance TPD Insurance and/or Critical Illness Insurance can be Attached or Linked to Life Insurance.
-The TPD Insurance and/or Critical Illness Insurance Benefit Amount cannot exceed the Life Insurance Benefit Amount.
-(Refer to Section 1.2.2 for information on Plan structures)
+When we won't pay Death or Terminal Illness resulti an intentional self-inflicted details). a special condition.
+If application Premium type/Entry age Stepped premiums: 19 - 74 (a Level premiums: 19 - 60 (age Where level premiums to age 6 premiums on the Policy anniver Maximum Benefit Amount Any financially justifiable and Plan end date Policy anniversary before yo Policy anniversary before yo superannuation fund.
+Ownership Individual Superannuation (TAL Super, Trust Company/business Joint ownership Plan structure Standalone Life Insurance TPD Insurance and/or Critica The TPD Insurance and/or Cr Insurance Benefit Amount.
+(Refer to Section 1.2.2 for inform

 Included benefits Brief description Refer to section Structured outside superannuation Structured through superannuation Death Benefit The Benefit Amount is paid if you die.
-2.1.1 ~ ~ Terminal Illness Benefit Early payment of the Benefit Amount if you are Terminally Ill.
-2.1.1 ~ ~ Advanced Payment Benefit An advanced payment of 10% of the Benefit Amount, up to a maximum of \$25,000 as soon as we receive the death certificate or medical certificate confirming death.
-2.1.1 ~ ~ Repatriation Benefit The Advanced Payment Benefit capped at a maximum of \$35,000 if you die overseas.
-2.1.1 ~ ~
+2.1.1 Terminal Illness Benefit Early payment of the Benefit Amount if you are Terminally Ill.
+2.1.1 Advanced Payment Benefit An advanced payment of 10% of the Benefit Amount, up to a maximum of \$25,000 as soon as we receive the death certificate or medical certificate confirming death.
+2.1.1 Repatriation Benefit The Advanced Payment Benefit capped at a maximum of \$35,000 if you die overseas.
+2.1.1 ing from: